a4my/a4my/README.md

   <summary> <b>What I'm currently working on 🔨</b></summary>
   <br/>

-In my spare time I'm building MERN projects and websites to put in practice what I learn every day at work or in my self studying time, and I'm hoping to finish working very soon on the instagram clone I've recently started building from scratch using React, Next.js, Firebase, Tailwind.css and more!
+During my free time, I'm actively engaged in crafting MERN projects and websites, applying the knowledge I gain daily at work and in my self-guided study sessions.
+I'm currently in the final stages of developing an Instagram clone, which I initiated from the ground up.
+This project leverages technologies such as React, Next.js, Firebase, Tailwind.css, and more, and I'm excited to see it come to fruition in the near future!

 </details>